Review 51 (2021): 105–130 https://doi.org/10.22584/nr51.2021.005

 This study highlighted that numerous guidance documents exist for small water and wastewater systems across northern Canada.
 However, users noted some difficulties in accessing these, as well as possible inconsistencies among existing guidance documents—for example regarding aspects of tank cleaning, sampling frequency, and record-keeping and reporting.
 Also, there are different approaches to important aspects of managing small water/wastewater systems and projects (e.g., planning, engagement, risk assessment, decision making).
 Respondents also told us that, in some cases, there had been ineffective adaptation or design of drinking and wastewater systems to respond to local realities.
 Mohseni illustrated this with the following example: “many water plants fail because they’re over-designed for local needs or require complicated technology to operate” (UBC 2018; also see Mohseni 2016).

-guidance may be needed for the management and operation of small
+identified that additional guidance may be needed for the management and

-water/wastewater systems (as defined before, this refers to those systems
+operation of small water/wastewater systems (as defined before, this refers to

-servicing 500 people or fewer).
-While many participants observed a general
+those systems servicing 500 people or fewer).
+While many participants observed

-trend of low adaptation to local conditions for existing technical standards,
+a general trend of low adaptation to local conditions for existing technical

-as discussed in Section 4.1, they were clear that solutions for the North must
+standards, as discussed in Section 4.1, they were clear that solutions for the

-be based on northern circumstances and encapsulate northerners’ perspectives
+North must be based on northern circumstances and encapsulate northerners’

 4.3 Managing Challenging Environmental Conditions